 Market pressures This can occur when a need has arisen to get the product to market faster than planned.
-Features may not be properly completed or installed or changes not finished.
+Features may not be properly completed or installed or changes not be finished.
 Usually, this is a considered decision.

-Collaboration deficit Failure to share knowledge across the business meaning any number of problems can arise to cause debt later.
+Collaboration deficit Failure to share knowledge across the business means any number of problems can arise to cause debt later.
 A very common type of debt that is inadvertent.

 Knowledge gaps Sometimes a business might make decisions without the requisite knowledge and end up making mistakes as a result, increasing technical debt.
 Corrections requiring various resources later might be needed.
 Or, perhaps, a developer lacks the knowledge to write graceful code causing unforeseen complications later.
 Or further still, outsourced work is found to be substandard and requires reworking further down the line.
 All of these are characterized as inadvertent types of debt.